endlos99/xdt99/doc/MANUAL.md

 Windows.  **Caution:** These are examples only; make sure to identify your CF card device correctly, *or you will lose data!* Also note that your user needs appropriate read and/or write permissions to access the device.

+On Linux, you can use `sudo fdisk -l` to find the correct device name of your memory card, on Windows you can use `wmic diskdrive list brief` instead.

 The second argument may be a single volume number or a combination of value ranges, e.g., `1,3-4,6-10`.
 In general, if more than one volume is specified,